michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - v: take away possessions from someone
 - v: keep from having, keeping, or obtaining
 ### Family
-deprive: deprivation, deprived, deprives, depriving+;deprivation: deprivations
+- deprive: deprivation, deprived, deprives, depriving+
+- deprivation: deprivations
 ### Examples
 - The call deprived the Trojans’ suddenly beleaguered defense of its top tackler.
 - The lawyer told the Daily News Egypt newspaper that his client was subjected to interrogations that deprived him of sleep for nearly 40 hours.